Boyko-Karadzhov/Decaying-Collections/README.md

 ## Contents

 Currently there are two implemented Decaying collections:
 - `DecayingHashSet<TItem>` - behaves like HashSet but with decaying behavior.
+Does not implement ISet;
 - `DecayingBag<TItem>` - allows repetitions but stil unordered;
+- `DecayingDictionary<TKey, TValue>` - Dictionary with decaying behavior, implements IDictionary;

 ## Design